-- (a) purchases or sales of goods;
+- (a) Purchases or sales of goods;

-- (b) purchases or sales of property and other assets;
+- (b) Purchases or sales of property and other assets;

-- (c) rendering or receiving of services;
+- (c) Rendering or receiving of services;

-- (d) leases;
+- (d) Leases;

-- (e) transfers of research and development;
+- (e) Transfers of research and development;

-- (f) transfers under licence agreements;
+- (f) Transfers under licence agreements;

-- (g) transfers under finance arrangements (including loans and equity contributions in cash or in kind);
+- (g) Transfers under finance arrangements (including loans and equity contributions in cash or in kind);

-- (h) provision of guarantees or collateral;
+- (h) Provision of guarantees or collateral;

-- (i) commitments to do something if a particular event occurs or does not occur in the future, including executory contracts (recognised and unrecognised); and
+- (i) Commitments to do something if a particular event occurs or does not occur in the future, including executory contracts (recognised and unrecognised); and

-- (j) settlement of liabilities on behalf of the entity or by the entity on behalf of that related party.
+- (j) Settlement of liabilities on behalf of the scheme or by the scheme on behalf of that related party.

-- 253. IAS 24 does not allow for any relaxation for confidential or client-sensitive information.
+- 271. IAS 24 does not allow for any relaxation for confidential or client-sensitive information.